siddharthjthapa/gemma3-fpga/README.md

 # Gemma3 in FPGA fabric

-A full **fp16 Gemma3 transformer forward pass written in SystemVerilog RTL**, synthesized and running on the programmable logic of a Xilinx Zynq-7010 (Z-turn Lite board).
-The ARM Cortex-A9 (PS) only feeds tokens, samples (greedy argmax), and prints over UART; every layer of the model (Gemma RMSNorm, per-head QK-norm, split-half RoPE, grouped-query sliding-window attention with an on-chip fp16 KV cache, the GELU-gated FFN, the post-sublayer norms, and the tied classifier) executes in the FPGA at 100 MHz.
+A **600K-class, scaled-down Gemma3-style transformer** whose **entire forward pass runs in fp16 SystemVerilog RTL** on the programmable logic of a Xilinx Zynq-7010 (Z-turn Lite board).
+This is not the full Gemma3 model; it is a small from-scratch model with Gemma3 architecture conventions (see the training section below).
+The ARM Cortex-A9 (PS) only feeds tokens, samples (greedy argmax), and prints over UART, while every layer of the model (Gemma RMSNorm, per-head QK-norm, split-half RoPE, grouped-query sliding-window attention with an on-chip fp16 KV cache, the GELU-gated FFN, the post-sublayer norms, and the tied classifier) executes in the FPGA at 100 MHz.